-

 This dog breed also overheats easily, so you want to make sure they’re not overexerting themselves.
 You will need to be cautious in warm weather.
 It’s also recommended to avoid tug-of-war as well as wrestling games because this dog will be stronger than you at some point and may decide not to listen once they figure it out.

-You can try swimming, which is a great low-impact exercise, but you will need to be vigilant.
+You can try swimming, which is a great low-impact exercise, but you will need to use a life vest, be vigilant, and practice other safety tips for swimming with your dog.
 This is a top-heavy dog.
 They don’t tend to swim well and they may have issues keeping their head above water on their own.

 A fully-grown Neapolitan Mastiff usually stands 24-31 inches tall at the shoulder and weighs 110-150 pounds.
-These are just averages for this dog breed; some of them can grow to weigh over 200 pounds!
+This makes the Italian Mastiff one of the largest dog breeds in the world.
+And, these are just average heights and weights for this dog breed; some of them can grow to weigh over 200 pounds!

 The Neapolitan Mastiff is also sometimes called an Italian Mastiff, a Mastino, and a Mastino Napoletano.